jfalava/async-media-gallery/README.md

 ```

 * `#modal-dismiss`: styles the dismiss message.
-  * An `id` instead of a `class` for tracking purposes, but you can change it by changing the script to `const modalDismiss = document.querySelector('.modal-dismiss');` and using a class instead
+  * Coded as an `id` instead of a `class` for tracking purposes, but you can change it by changing the script to `const modalDismiss = document.querySelector('.modal-dismiss');` and using a class instead

 ## Setup